ryuichiueda/slides_marp/prob_robotics_2025/lesson8-2e.md

 ---

-### Variational inference...
+### Variational inference toward the distribution

 - Another distribution was found.
     - This data was taken every 3 seconds from a certain sensor, and the average value was different during daylight and nighttime hours.
     - In a sense, the clustering resolution is higher than that of humans.

 ![w:1200](figs/1d_clustering.png)